 This facilitates new solutions for nuanced problems that you can add to your knowledge base.
 It also creates learning experiences for agents who can resolve similarly nuanced problems in the future.

 As you’re developing new content, you can empower customers that need only existing information — not a conversation — while agents focus on top-priority tickets.
-AnswerIQ’s automated Self Assist solution connects customers to your knowledge base directly.
-Self Assist understands the context of incoming tickets, connecting customers to top quality content for faster service and greater satisfaction.
+Our automated Self Assist solution connects customers to your knowledge base directly.
+Self-Assist understands the context of incoming tickets, connecting customers to top quality content for faster service and greater satisfaction.